stlab/libraries/libraries/concurrency/future/future/index.md

   1. This future is copyable, so there is no need for a `std::shared_future`.
   1. If this future is only used as an rvalue and there are no copies, then the value (either returned by `get_try` or through a continuation) will be moved.
-  1. Multiple continutations - forming a split - may be attached to a single future with `then()`. `then()` is declared `const` since it does not mutate the result object of the future.
+  1. Multiple continuations - forming a split - may be attached to a single future with `then()`. `then()` is declared `const` since it does not mutate the result object of the future.
 The continuation is called with the value type, not the future.
   1. A sink argument to a continuation should take the argument by value and move the object as needed.
   1. If the continuation reads the argument it should take it by `const&`.
   1. Behavior of modifying the argument through a non-const reference is undefined (may be a compilation error).